centau/ecr/docs/tut/tags.md

 local Tag = ecr.tag()
 ```

-Tags are still components, and can be used in the same way as other components,
+Tags types are used in the same way as any other type, except they don't have a
-with the exception that tag components will always have a `nil` value.

-Tags can be used like so:
+value.
+They are useful for marking entities in a certain state, and are more
+efficient than something like `ecr.component() :: true`.

+Example usage:

 ```lua
 local Poisoned = ecr.tag()